Power Grow Pumice Rock for Plants

 Widely used as an abrasive in soaps and cleaners.
 Pumice is considered one of the softest abrasives on earth.
 Equally safe to use on the body.
 It’s a natural mineral.
 And is non-toxic.
 It can be used to remove grime and dirt.
 As well as to exfoliate the skin.
 It’s also used to wear down calluses.
 And remove dead skin on the feet or hands.

 Pumice rock for plants serves a variety of purposes in horticulture and landscaping.
 Equally crucial in succulents & cacti, bonsai, citrus, farm vegetables.
 And many more.
 In addition, pumice rock for plants is rich in vital nutrients.
-Therefore, promoting growth in plants.
+Therefore, promoting growth.
 Likewise, it maintains healthy water absorbency in soils.
 The porous and complex surface of pumice rock for plants act as tiny sponges.
 Furthermore, capturing water and nutrients.
 Then, slowly secreting them back into the root system as needed.
 Therefore, preventing over watering.
+Use to keep Asiatic, Oriental, Trumpet, Double Rose, Tiger, Calla, Orienpet Lilies plantings adequately drained As well as other plants and our Dalmation Iris.

 Nearly three-quarters of all pumice and pumicide produced is used in lightweight construction materials.
 Such as concrete blocks and concrete.
 The remaining pumice produced is used in horticulture, landscaping and the manufacture of abrasives.
 Along with using on the body, pumice is used to grind and polish glass for televisions.
 As well as cleaning and preparing metal on circuit boards.
 Similarly, dental cleaning pastes often contain some level of pumice.